Moog™ – 914 Fixed Filter Bank

 Sometimes, there is only one value printed on a capacitor.
 That’s because using only one capacitor was the closest solution.

-The printed values are standard values for polyster capacitors you will find at the lin2014-12-07 16.18.20k I gave you above.
+The printed values are standard values for polyester capacitors you will find at the lin2014-12-07 16.18.20k I gave you above.
 There are two lead spacings you can use on the PCB, 0.1 or 0.2 in (2.5mm or 5mm).
 There is a little capacitor symbol between two of the pads.
 If you use the smaller spaced pads, make sure your capacitor spans the two holes that are on either side of the symbol.
 It looks like this:

 o-o||o